DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 **But I can't stand Monodevelop.** It's Vim emulation is spotty, I don't like the available color themes, its slow, it doesn't have a strong community behind it, lack of plugins, and most importantly, you can't open multiple windows in it.

-This is 2015.
-My toaster can open multiple windows.
+This is 2015. *My toaster can open multiple windows*.

 While developing Mobile Apps, Vim has normally been my go-to text-editor.
 I've also been inclined to use Sublime for a number of projects, on days that plugins frustrate me (when your using plugins last updated in 2005, you know desperation).
 Latley, a lot of my projects at work revolve around Unity development.
 Having worked a lot with Unity in my spare time, I was more then happy to sink my teeth into these new projects.
 But then my old familiar nemesis returned.
 Monodevelop.